 What are ELSS funds?

 ELSS funds are mutual funds that invest in the stock market.
 All equity mutual funds are not ELSS funds – a fund house has to get a particular scheme declared as an ELSS one.
-Each ELSS fund has a different way of stock selection, different reads on market and economic trends, and different proportions of large-cap, mid-cap, and small-cap stocks.
+Each ELSS fund has a different way of stock selection, different reads on the market and economic trends, and different proportions of large-cap, mid-cap, and small-cap stocks.
 This, thus, makes each fund very different in terms of risk and return from the others.

 It is true that ELSS involves taking higher risk that is inseparable from stock market investing.
 But there is a wide range of ELSS schemes and thus you can always find a fund that suits your risk profile.
 For example, if you do not want too much volatility, you can go for funds that stick to stable blue-chips or move quickly into cash when markets are uncertain.
 If you want higher returns and don’t mind risk, you can opt for funds that pick up smaller-sized companies instead of blue-chips.
 Further, equity risk reduces the longer you hold.
 The lock-in period already introduces risk mitigation and holding for longer than that will further reduce risk.